ZerojumpLine/Image-Denoising/README.md

 As I do not know if I can provide the competition data and it is not public anymore, the code can not be run immediately.
 However, I think the code is easy to be adjust to another image recovery task.
 The model can be trainined using Denoisingtrain.py and be tested using Denoisingtest.py.
 Minor changes should be made for parsing paremeters about your own data in Denoisingtrain.py, Denoisingtest.py as well as data_generator.py.
 Basically, all the code which is needed to reproduce my results is uploaded to this repository.

 ## Performance
-I used this method to beat other 40+ teams to win 2018 UK AI competition.
+I used this method to beat other 40+ teams to win the 2018 UK AI competition.

 ## Acknowledgement